pyconjp/2012.pycon.jp/sphinx/en/program/index.rst

  Program
 =========

-Details of the program is not yet decided.
+Some details of the program have not yet been decided.

 .. toctree::
    :maxdepth: 1